 Like almost every country, the Japanese government and internet service providers take an interest in your activity.
 Subsequently, you’ll want your Japan VPN to be hot on privacy – and with so many excellent services available, choosing one that lacks basic privacy features should certainly be avoided.

 If you live in Japan, you’ll want to pick a Japan VPN with plenty of servers in Japan and nearby.
 As one of the most connected countries in the world, this shouldn’t be too difficult to find.
-However, it's worth noting that local Japanese content and services like Netflix Japan are actually quite tricky to unblock, so working out which VPNs work with Netflix will be essential – and knowing how to get Japanese Netflix will be, too.
+However, it's worth noting that local Japanese content and services like Netflix Japan are actually quite tricky to unblock, so picking a quality Netflix VPN is essential – and knowing how to get Japanese Netflix will be, too.

 1. ExpressVPN – the best Japan VPN on the market (opens in new tab)